Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning: Feature Dependent Noise

 \textbf{Trajectory Feature Magnitude Noise:} Human teachers often struggle to reliably distinguish between trajectories when the differences are concentrated in certain feature subsets that strongly affect perceived stability.
-In particular, in domains such as HalfCheetah, large variations in the torques applied across joints can cause the resulting trajectories to appear visually unstable.
-This instability increases the likelihood of label flips, thereby increasing the probability of FDN.
+In particular, in robotics domains, large variations in the torques applied across joints can cause the resulting trajectories to appear visually unstable.
+This instability increases the likelihood of inducing FDN.
 In this type of noise, the feature is a subset of the trajectory features.
-These features are predefined from domain knowledge, where the teacher lacks the ability to distinguish good or bad trajectory segments owing to high variations (change in magnitude) of the feature subsets.\\ The feature is a pair of trajectories $x = (\tau_1, \tau_2)$ where each trajectory is summarized by the time-averaged norm of its state or action feature subsets.
+These features are predefined from domain knowledge, where the teacher lacks the ability to distinguish good or bad trajectory segments owing to high variations (change in magnitude) of the feature subsets.
+The feature magnitude noise is defined over a pair of trajectories features $x = (\phi(\tau_1),\phi(\tau_2))$, where each trajectory is summarized by the time-averaged norm of its state or action feature subsets.
 Here, the feature mapping $\phi$ maps to a subset in the feature space $\mathbf{X}$.
-Let $\Delta = \lVert \phi(\tau_1) \rVert - \lVert \phi(\tau_2) \rVert$, where $\lVert \phi(\tau) \rVert = \tfrac{1}{T}\sum_{t=1}^{T}\lVert \phi(\tau)_t \rVert_2$ denotes the mean norm over a feature subset as per the trajectory.
-The noise function is defined as

-where $\beta$ is a scaling parameter.
-A Bernoulli sample from $N(\tau_1,\tau_2)$ determines whether the preference label is flipped, with an upper bound on the number of flips per batch.
-The sign function incorporates the relative magnitudes of trajectory feature subsets, such that $N(\tau_1,\tau_2)$ increases when one trajectory exhibits larger feature magnitudes compared to the other.\\
+Let $\Delta = \lVert \phi(\tau_1) \rVert - \lVert \phi(\tau_2) \rVert$, where $\lVert \phi(\tau) \rVert = \tfrac{1}{T}\sum_{t=1}^{T}\lVert \phi(\tau)_t \rVert_2$ denotes the mean L2-norm over a feature subset as per the trajectory.
+The noise function is defined as $N(\tau_1, \tau_2) = \sigma \left( \beta \, \log\!\big(1 + |\Delta|\big) \, \mathrm{sign}(\Delta) \right)$ where $\beta$ is a scaling parameter.
+The scaling parameter controls how aggressively the noise reacts to the feature magnitude difference.
+Small $\beta$ denotes weak FDN and vice versa.
+We used $\beta$=1 for the experiments.
+The sign function $\Delta$ denotes the difference in magnitudes of trajectory feature subsets, such that $N(\tau_1,\tau_2)$ increases when one trajectory exhibits larger feature magnitudes compared to the other and vice versa.
+A Bernoulli sample from $N(\tau_1,\tau_2)$ determines whether the observed preference label is flipped or not, thus inducing FDN.\\